 Capex cost 60 30 17 (USD thousands)

 I have multiplied the SFI by 100, to have it shown and differentiate a bit more prominent on graphs.
-Relative comparisons are not changed by this.
+Relative comparisons are not changed by that multiplication.

 The higher the SFI the better it is.

-And now the “mandatory part” .
-Specially prepared for those lovely meeting moments powered by PowerPoint, in front of CFO’s and CIO’s brutally exposed to the eye-watering costs of implementing the Technical Architecture they will never understand but to which they need to commit.
+And now the “mandatory part”.
+Specially prepared for those lovely and tense, meeting moments powered by PowerPoint, in front of CFO’s and CIO’s, who are at that very moment brutally exposed to the eye-watering costs of implementing the Technical Architecture they will never fully understand.
+But to which they know they need to commit.